Is 100k in savings a lot? Well, that depends a little on the currency and what you could do with it or buy with it where you live.

 How long does it take to save up 100k?

-Let’s say you are starting from zero but can save 1000 per month.
+Let’s say you start from zero but can save 1000 per month.

 You invest this in low-cost globally diversified index tracker, as one option, that returns 5% a year which is relatively conservative.

 This scenario would take approximately seven years.
 Make your calculations here